Sponsor-A-Skunk Program

 You can help provide care and treatment when you Sponsor-A-Skunk.

 We pay for the best veterinary care available, but those costs do add up.
-An annual checkup costs $25, bloodwork or X-rays cost $80 or more, and other tests can be even more expensive.
+A vet visit costs $45.00, full blood work costs $130.00 or more, X-rays costs $120.00 or more, and other tests can be even more expensive.
+In addition, operations or dental may cost $120.00 to $1000.00 per skunk.

 Dietary supplements and medications add even more to the costs for care and treatment.

-Sponsors can also donate toys, blankets, or other items for the exclusive use of the skunk sponsored.
+In addition, sponsors may donate toys, blankets, or other items for the exclusive use of the skunk sponsored.

 If you wish to contribute you can send your check to Skunk Haven™ or send to our PayPal account (see below).